 Term Definition Acute care facility A hospital, when the customer is not in a long-term care bed, or An intensive rehabilitation facility.
-A free-standing rehabilitation hospital or a rehabilitation unit within a hospital that provides an intensive rehabilitation program.
+Intensive rehabilitation facility A free-standing rehabilitation hospital or a rehabilitation unit within a hospital that provides an intensive rehabilitation program.
 Patients admitted must be able to tolerate three hours of intense rehabilitation services per day.